 Eva Klein (05:29):

 And so that’s why what happens by the four month mark really isn’t an actual literal regression by definition because it isn’t a phase, it’s not something temporary, your little one is not going to go back to sleeping like a newborn.
 Rather, it’s a reflection of a permanent neurological change to your little one’s sleep cycles.
-So here’s the million dollar question; the four month regression has hit, what do you do?
+So here’s the million dollar question; the 4 month old sleep regression has hit, what do you do?
 So here’s what you don’t want to be doing.

 What you don’t want to be doing is waiting it out for that magical day to come for your little one sleep to get better.
 Because remember this isn’t a phase.
 It’s not something that you just have to ride it out.
 It’s not going to get better with time, without anything short of a miracle happening.
-And so if you want to get your little one back to sleeping well, or maybe your little one never slept well to begin with, but this four month regression caused sleep to really go down the toilet, the answer here is to teach your little one how to sleep independently otherwise known as sleep training.
+And so if you want to get your little one back to sleeping well, or maybe your little one never slept well to begin with, but this 4 month old sleep regression caused sleep to really go down the toilet, the answer here is to teach your little one how to sleep independently otherwise known as sleep training.

 Now some of you might be hearing that term and going, but is a four month old, too young to be doing sleep training.
 And the answer is no, it’s not, but you see there’s a number of myths and misunderstandings around sleep training for younger babies and I wanted to spell those.